-A data science life cycle is an iterative set of steps you take to deliver a data science project or product.
+A data science life cycle is an iterative set of data science steps you take to deliver a project or analysis.
 Because every data science project and team are different, every specific data science life cycle is different.
-However, most data science projects tend to flow through the same general life cycle.
-With help from […]
+However, most data science projects tend to flow through the same general life cycle of data science […]

 During the past few months, we conducted a poll to see what project management framework teams used to help execute their data science projects.
 Based on our survey of 109 respondents, nearly half of the respondents most commonly use CRISP-DM.
 This was followed by Scrum, Kanban and “My Own”.
 See results below.
 A quick review of the […]